Overview

 Falls

 As you get older, it becomes more difficult to keep your balance when you do everyday activities.
-They could include:
+This includes:

 • walking